It's Your Choice 2019

 In general, enrollment in Medicare Part D (prescription drug coverage) is voluntary; however, you may pay a penalty if you do not enroll when you are first eligible or are not covered by what Medicare considers creditable coverage.
 Regardless, Medicare Part D coverage is provided by the Wisconsin Public Employers (WPE) Group Health Insurance Program.
 Additional information about all parts of Medicare can be found in the following questions and answers.

-If you become eligible for Medicare, your eligibility for COBRA coverage
+If you become eligible for Medicare while on COBRA, your eligibility for COBRA coverage

 ends.
 Contact ETF for